sevragorgia/CBAS/Manuscript/CBAS_DeSeq2_Analysis.md

 [17] Francis et al. 2013.
 A comparison across non-model animals suggests an optimal sequencing depth for *de novo* transcriptome assembly.
 [BMC Genomics 14:167](http://dx.doi.org/10.1186/1471-2164-14-167)

 [18] the script is also provided as part of this repository.
 The Copyright (c) of this script belongs trinityrnaseq (2014), who reserves all rights upon the code.
 [See the full LICENSE here.](https://github.com/trinityrnaseq/trinityrnaseq/blob/master/LICENSE)

+[19] With these graphs were produced for transcripts that could be successfully translated using **Transdecoder**.
+In the case of the **Uniprot** and **AQU2** annotations, the transcripts were directly blasted using blastn.
+Thus could be possible to obtain **Uniprot** and **AQU2** annotations for transcripts that could not be translated with **Transdecoder**.
+This is in fact the case, however the number of transcripts that could not *transdecoded* but were annotated is relatively small.
+In the case of **Uniprot**, the number of transcripts that yielded annotations but were not *transdecoded* was **7535**.
+For **AQU2**, only **11915** not *transdecoded* transcripts could be annotated.

+[20] Here it is worth noting that the evalue cutoff used for blast against the Uniprot and AQU2 databases was 0.001.
+So the annotations obtained had an evalue at least two orders of magnitud smaller than the set cutoff evalue.